npvandyke/UFOs/README.md

 # Summary:

 ## The summary addresses one drawback of this webpage (2 pt)

+It's static data based off a provided JavaScript file.
+There could be more up-to-date sightings that have happened since
 ## The summary addresses two additional recommendations for further development (4 pt)

+- Provide a link to the website for the "Leave Aliens Alone" community engagement initiative mentioned on Dana's webpage
+- Data scraping to provide more up-to-date sightings